On-Page Optimization: The Complete Checklist 2026

 - Portfolio and reference pages

 An effective content update goes far beyond cosmetic changes.
-Google recognizes the difference between a meaningful update and merely swapping a date:
+Google recognizes the difference between a meaningful update and simply replacing a date:

-- Add new sections -- Expand the article with relevant aspects not covered when it was first created
+- Add new sections— Expand the article to include relevant aspects that were not covered during its creation.

-- Replace outdated information -- Update statistics, screenshots, price information, and links
+- Replace outdated information— Update statistics, screenshots, pricing information, and links

-- Add internal links -- Link to newer content created since the original publication
+- Add internal links— Link to newer content that has been created since the initial publication.

-- Update schema markup -- Ensure structured data still complies with current Google guidelines
+- Update schema markup— Ensure that structured data still complies with current Google guidelines.

-- Monthly: Check the top 20 pages by organic traffic in Google Search Console
+- Check the top 20 pages for organic traffic in Google Search Console monthly.

-- Performance tracking of updated pages over 8 weeks after the update
+- Performance tracking of the updated pages over 8 weeks after the update

 Voice search and featured snippets are changing the way users interact with search engines.
 For on-page optimization, this means adapting content structure, writing style, and technical implementation.
-Anyone who ignores this development is leaving significant traffic potential untapped.
+Ignoring this development means leaving significant traffic potential untapped.

-The State of Voice Search in the DACH Region
+The status quo of voice search in the DACH region

 The most common use cases for voice search in Austria are: